FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Hydrology.rst

 11. Use the Export option to save the data in the correct coordinate system and clipped to the Map Canvas Extent.

-12. Right click the layer and Export the data.
+    Right click the layer and Export the data.

 .. image:: ../img/Coastal/hydrology009.png

-13. Save the data to the Hydrology folder.
+12. Select the Hydrology folder to save the data.

-14. Set the coordinate system to EPSG 2881.
+13. Set the coordinate system to EPSG 2881.

-15. Reduce the size of the raster with the Map Canvas Extent button.
+14. Click the Map Canvas Extent button to clip the new raster to the project area.

-16. Add the saved file to the map.
+15. Check add the saved file to the map.

-17. Click OK.
+16. Click OK.

 .. image:: ../img/Coastal/hydrology010.png